marklogic-community/corb2/README.md

 Generate keys and encrypt XCC URL or password using one of the options below.

 **Java Crypt**
-* Use the PrivateKeyDecrypter class inside the corb jar with the gen-keys option to generate a key.
+* Use the PrivateKeyDecrypter class inside the CoRB JAR with the gen-keys option to generate a key.
   `java -cp marklogic-corb-2.3.0.jar com.marklogic.developer.corb.PrivateKeyDecrypter gen-keys /path/to/private.key /path/to/public.key RSA 1024`
   > Note: if not specified, default algorithm: RSA, default key-length: 1024
-* Use the PrivateKeyDecrypter class inside the corb jar with the encrypt option to encrypt the clear text such as an xcc URL or password.
+* Use the PrivateKeyDecrypter class inside the CoRB JAR with the encrypt option to encrypt the clear text such as an xcc URL or password.
   `java -cp marklogic-corb-2.3.0.jar com.marklogic.developer.corb.PrivateKeyDecrypter encrypt /path/to/public.key clearText RSA`
   > Note: if not specified, default algorithm: RSA